jeromezero/panic/drafts/09/09-panic.md

 ---

-honey ... you think louis could have done that?
+Honey ... you think Louis could have done that?
 To the sheep? to that puppy?

 I don't think so.
 But even if ... with the puppy ... that thing wasn't gored in the same way.
 Teeth.
 Claws.
 Cuts and tears ...